In the 1970s you would frequently find Danny Hooper, his parents and three sisters belting out some of their favourite tunes around the kitchen table.

 This led to guitar lessons with his dad at the age of ten and it wasn’t long before he strummed his first song, Banks of the Ohio.

-In 2005 Danny was inspired to reignite his dream to become a household name in Australian country music.
+In 2005 Danny was inspired to reignite his dream to become a household name in Australia.
 His debut single, Every Reason, was played throughout Australia where it made number 37 on the Top 100 Country Hits chart.

 Danny Hooper Country Music Singer